-- (i) The party responsible for providing the compensatory mitigation; - (ii) Incorporate by reference the final mitigation plan approved by the Corps; - (iii) State the objectives, performance standards, and monitoring required for the projects unless they are in the mitigation plan; and - (iv) Describe all financial assurances unless they are in the mitigation plan.
+- (i) The party responsible for providing the compensatory mitigation; - (ii) Incorporated by reference, the final mitigation plan approved by the Corps; - (iii) The objectives, performance standards, and monitoring required for the projects unless they are in the mitigation plan; and - (iv) Descriptions of all financial assurances unless they are in the mitigation plan.

-For general permits with PRM, the Mitigation Rule requires that special conditions describe the proposal, which may be conceptual or detailed, and must include a special condition stating that that work in waters of the U.S. cannot begin until the Corps approved the final mitigation plan.
+For general permits with PRM, the Mitigation Rule requires that special conditions describe the mitigation proposal, which may be conceptual or detailed, and must include a special condition stating that that work in waters of the U.S. cannot begin until the Corps approves the final mitigation plan.
 If possible, the special conditions should also address the items required for individual permits.

-The Mitigation Rule requires that the following items be incorporated into final mitigation plans [332.4(c)(2-13)]:
+The Mitigation Rule requires that the following items be incorporated into final mitigation plans [332.4(c) (2-13)]: